fdifrison/intergalacticGuidesForCoders/Cloud/AWS/Cloud_Practicioner_CLF-C01/Manual_CLF_01.md

 We have two types of deployment for our db:

-* Read Replicas: to scale the read workload of our db we can create up to 5 replicas of our main db only for reading;
+* **Read Replicas**: to scale the read workload of our db we can create up to 5 replicas of our main db only for reading;
   data will be written only to the main db
-* Multi-AZ: we have a failover strategy, i.e. a replica of our db on another AZ that will be called only in case of problems with the main db
+* **Multi-AZ**: we have a failover strategy, i.e. a replica of our db on another AZ that will be called only in case of problems with the main db
-* Multi-Region: we can have replicas of our db also in other regions only for reading data, data will be written only to the main db.
+* **Multi-Region**: we can have replicas of our db also in other regions only for reading data, data will be written only to the main db.
 This can be done for disaster recovery but also for having better local performance if our application works on multiple regions.
 It is more expensive because we need to take into account replication (and therefore transfer) of data between multiple regions